top of page

 Strategy: Both Acoustic Insulation and Acoustic Absorption.

-Make sure in the room where the source of noise is coming from has the Acoustic Absorption strategy in place (recommended in SCENARIO 1, so the sounds do not travel through the walls to your room.
+Ensure the room where the noise source is coming from has the Acoustic Absorption strategy in place (recommended in SCENARIO 1) so the sounds do not travel through the walls to your room.

 Keys for acoustic plan